 6. Labrador Retriever

-There are too many reasons to count why the Labrador Retriever is AKC’s most popular breed.
+There are too many reasons to count why the Labrador Retriever is one of the AKC’s most popular breeds.
 He’s smart with a clownish side.
 He’s loving and affectionate in a way no other dog can beat.
 This one is a keeper for one of the best cuddling pets you’ll ever find.
 The great thing is that he wants to be around you as much as you want him there beside you.

 8. Leopard Gecko

 The Leopard Gecko is probably one of the cuter reptiles you’ll ever find.
-Perhaps it’s no wonder that Geico chose one as its mascot.
 They are easy to care for, which makes them a good choice for the kids, too.
-They are also relatively long-lived for an animal his size.
+They are also relatively long-lived for an animal this size.
 A healthy gecko can live up to 20 years with the right lighting and cage.